 The first stage of commercial real estate development is finding a suitable site for the project.
 The developer must consider the location, zoning, size, and other factors to determine if the site is appropriate for the proposed development.

-During site selection and evaluation, developers will check:
+During site selection and evaluation, commercial real estate developers will check:

-After finding a suitable site, the developer will purchase the land or reach an agreement with the owner to lease the property.
+After finding a suitable site, the commercial real estate developer will make the land purchase or reach an agreement with the owner to lease the property.

 Research